 In its basic form, push marketing means that you are directly marketing to the customer, by ‘pushing’ your content out to the public.
-On the other hand, pull marketing focuses on bringing customers to you by pulling them in to your website or social media pages.
+On the other hand, pull marketing focuses on ‘pulling’ traffic to your website or social media pages.

 There are suitable times to use both strategies and they can also be used together – the key is knowing when to use each one.